Rural Women’s Day: ‘How we learned to dream again in Rwanda’

 “We’ve learned how to be bold enough to lead and gained confidence,” says Jeanette.

-Women like Jeanette and Beatrice are now able to reposition themselves in their community, through their work with the Bahoneza Cooperative.
-After being trained and coached on effective management practices and leadership skills, they have gained recognition for increasing and diversifying their incomes through their own livestock, beans and maize businesses.
+Cooperative members are now able to reposition themselves in their community.
+Having been trained and coached on effective management practices and leadership skills, they have gained recognition for increasing and diversifying their incomes through their own livestock, beans and maize businesses.

 Incomes have been efficiently managed through savings associations and have enabled them to purchase land for the first time.